teslaworksumn/tesla-coil-driver/README.md

 `start_unix.sh` is a wrapper script for `driver.py` that initializes shell variables on some systems and sets some arguments automatically.
-If it is called without arguments, it will assume the input "" and the output ""
+If it is called without arguments, it will assume the input "USB2.0-MIDI MIDI 1" and the output "USB2.0-MIDI MIDI 1"